john-cd/infrastructure/terraform/README.md

+Home of Terraform

-Home of Terraform modules that are used in the root Terraform module in ../resources
+- ``modules`` folder: Terraform modules that are used in the root modules in the "layers" folder